kinectron/kinectron/memory-bank/activeContext.md

   5. Simplified exports to only include the modern API components
   6. This change supports our version 1.0.0 release as a clean break from legacy code
   7. Benefits include reduced bundle size, simplified maintenance, and a cleaner API

+- **Updating examples to modern API**:

+  1. Removed legacy API references from client examples
+  2. Updated import paths from 'kinectron-modern.js' to 'kinectron.js'
+  3. Removed "Legacy Interface Test" section from test example
+  4. Verified all examples work with the modern API

+- **Refining API exports for cleaner interface**:
+  1. Identified that the API was exporting implementation details (PeerConnection, DEFAULT_PEER_CONFIG, DEFAULT_PEER_ID)
+  2. Simplified exports to only include the Kinectron class as both named and default export
+  3. Updated example files to use the new API structure
+  4. This change improves encapsulation, creates a more intuitive API, and follows modern JavaScript best practices
+  5. Benefits include cleaner imports for users and more flexibility for future internal changes